tqtezos/assets.tqtezos.com/docs/experimental/ticket-auction.md

 ### Purchase NFT

-Bob buys the nft by sending 90 mutez to the auction contract, calling the buy entrypoint, and sending the address of his wallet contract.
+Bob buys the NFT by sending 90 mutez to the auction contract, calling the buy entrypoint, and sending the address of his wallet contract.
-The nft is sent to Bob’s wallet and Alice is sent the 90 mutez.
+The NFT is sent to Bob’s wallet and Alice is sent the 90 mutez.

 ```sh
 $ tezos-client transfer 0.00009 from bob to nft-auction \